-- Be in good standing (including professionalism) at the Keck School of Medicine. - Provide a summary of the student's advocacy and contributions to health system enhancements and/or work with community service organizations for the betterment of the community and/or patients' lives. - Provide a letter of support from a faculty or community organization member with whom the student has worked supporting the student's application for "Distinction in Community Service."
+- Be in good standing (including professionalism) at the Keck School of Medicine. - Provide a one-page statement describing the student's advocacy and contributions to health system enhancements and/or work with community service organizations for the betterment of the community and/or patients' lives while in medical school. - Provide a curriculum vitae highlighting the aforementioned advocacy and contributions. - Provide a letter of support from a faculty or community organization member with whom the student has worked supporting the student's application for "Distinction in Community Service."